NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(B) ends three frames sooner
 - RB ends sooner
 - A5A is hittable after Chouji throws the opponent
+- 6A
+  - Links into the final hit better
+  - Ending hits twice
-- 6A links into the final hit better, ending hits twice, the first is a bounce and second hit is a hard knockdown, knockbacks cleaned up to not be as severe
+  - The first is a bounce and second hit is a hard knockdown
+  - Knockbacks cleaned up to not be as severe
+- 4A
+  - Counter window improved
-- 4A counter window improved, can be activated from all sides
+  - Can be activated from all sides
+- Act4A
+  - Is unblockable and unsubbable
+  - Light adjustment to size
-- Act4A is unblockable and unsubbable, slight adjustment to size, damage increase 20 to 25
+  - Damage increase 20 to 25
 - 2B starts high crush 2 frames sooner and ends 8 frames later
+- 2A
-- 2A maxes out strength (1.5x) at 6 chips from 13.
-Builds 1/16th of a bar of meter
+  - Maxes out strength (1.5x) at 6 chips from 13
+  - Builds 1/16th of a bar of meter
 - A8A is hittable after Chouji gets off the opponent
+- RA
+  - Size adjusted
-- RA size adjusted, hitbox duration better matches animation, pushes on block
+  - Hitbox duration better matches animation
+  - Pushes on block
+- JA
+  - Does increased guard damage
+  - Falls faster
+  - Hard knockdown
+  - Pushes on block
+  - Size adjusted
-- JA does increased guard damage, falls faster, hard knockdown, pushes on block, size adjusted, can be DIed forward or backward
+  - Can be DIed forward or backward
+- JY
+  - Added
-- JY added, does a modified A8A animation
+  - Does a modified A8A animation
 - GRKnJ size adjusted to match RA
 - 5X starts moving 4 frames sooner during super freeze
+- 4X
-- 4X is a real time super similar to Act4A with immunity to highs and mids on startup; requires and uses 75%, does not gain meter, is blockable
+  - Is a real time super similar to Act4A with immunity to highs and mids on startup
+  - Requires and uses 75%
+  - Does not gain meter
+  - Is blockable
 - 2Y added
 - 4Z disabled